Sydney Davis (South Dakota politician)

-Sydney Davis is a mother, cattle producer and Certified Registered Nurse Anesthetist CRNA, as well as a member of the South Dakota House of Representatives from the 17th district.
+Sydney Davis is a cattle producer and Certified Registered Nurse Anesthetist CRNA, as well as a member of the South Dakota House of Representatives from the 17th district.
 Elected in November 2020, she assumed office on January 12, 2021.

 Education

 Davis earned a Bachelor of Science in Nursing from South Dakota State University and a Master of Science from Mount Marty College.

 Career

 Davis has worked as a nurse, nurse anesthetist, and cattle producer.
 Davis was elected to the South Dakota House of Representatives in November 2020 and assumed office on January 12, 2021, succeeding Ray Ring.
-On January 4, 2022 she announced her candidacy for the District 17 State Senate seat.
+On January 4, 2022 she announced her candidacy for the District 17 State Senate seat which she won and is currently serving a 2 year term as State Senator.